cb011009/express_ts_task/README.md

 # Express App with TypeScript

-This project is a Node.js application built using Express.js and TypeScript.
+This project is a Node.js application built using Express.js and TypeScript, and it connects to a MongoDB database.
 It exposes an endpoint, utilizing TypeScript for all coding to ensure maintainability.

 ## Installation